Patience

 I wait for heaven.
 Patience.

-I have to be kind when I don’t feel like it.
+I’m called to kindness even when I don’t feel like offering it.
 Patience.

 I look for the blessed Hope.
 Patience.

-I see others misuse Christianity and tarnish its name.
+I watch others misuse the faith and stain its reputation.
 Patience.

-I don’t like the way the world is going.
+I don’t like where the world is heading.
 Patience.

-Waiting is the hardest part.
-Sometimes, we wait an entire lifetime.
-Life itself is a lesson in patience.
+Waiting is the hardest part of the Christian life.
+Sometimes we wait an entire lifetime.

-Jonathan Edwards, in his sermon Sinners in the Hands of an Angry God, reminds us that God has the power to judge at any moment but chooses to withhold His hand:
+Jonathan Edwards, in his sermon Sinners in the Hands of an Angry God, reminds us that God has the power to judge instantly, yet He chooses to withhold His hand:

-"There is no Want of Power in God to cast wicked Men into Hell at any Moment...
-He is not only able to cast wicked Men into Hell, but he can most easily do it...
-Thus easy is it for God when he pleases to cast his Enemies down to Hell."
+“There is no want of power in God to cast wicked men into Hell at any moment… He can most easily do it… Thus easy is it for God, when he pleases, to cast his enemies down to Hell.”

-Patience.
 Use it to get through the holidays with joy.
-Use it every day, for the rest of your life.

 Comments